msqd/harp/docs/start/docker.rst

 This will start the proxy using the default settings (in memory sqlite storage) and by default, the dashboard will be available `locally on the 4080 port <http://localhost:4080>`_.

-This first run is not very interesting, becasue there are no proxy ports configured.
+This first run is not very interesting, because there are no proxy ports configured.
 Nothing can get through, yet.

 Stop this container and run another with a remote endpoint setup:

 .. code-block:: shell

-    docker run -it --rm -p 4000-4100:4000-4100 makersquad/harp-proxy -- --endpoint httpbin=4000:http://httpbin.org
+    docker run -it --rm -p 4000-4100:4000-4100 makersquad/harp-proxy server --endpoint httpbin=4000:http://httpbin.org

 This will start a container with an additional port that will proxy requests to `httpbin.org <http://httpbin.org>`_.